WaqarAnwar/Audio_Denoiser_from_Video-Python_AI/README.md

 ### Pros:

-Normally it takes 4 to 5 hours to remove noise from a video as first you have to split audio and video, then remove noise from the audio then merge audio and video back.
+Normally it takes alot of time to remove noise from a video as first you have to split audio and video, then remove noise from the audio then merge audio and video back.
 All of it has to be done manually.
-But this method is faster and it lowers the time from 4-8 hours to 1-2 hours per video (for a video that is around 2 hours long).
-And it does all of it in one go.
+But this method is faster because it does all of the above mentioned steps in one go.
 Just input a video and it will output a denoised video.
-The time to generate the video is much shorter as compared to some conventional video editors these days.
+The process of video generation is much faster as compared to some conventional video editors these days.
 Plus it uses AI technology to denoise and produce an enhanced speech video.

 ### Cons: